More in S & M: Sales & Mktg

 “Yes, continuously creating digital content is important but it is critical for us to bring the content created to our audience out there.
 We have to go out to the field, reach out to them and bring the content to them.”

-Somehow in the course of conversation, she too keeps on highlighting that “Digital marketing is important, yes.
-However we spend more time also in getting the information out by distributing them via public relations or PR and our global offices through the business networking sessions using the traditional marketing materials.”
+In the course of conversation, she too highlighted that “Digital marketing is important, yes.
+However we also spend time in getting the information out by distributing them via public relations initiatives and our global offices through the business networking sessions using the traditional marketing materials.”
 Again, integrated marketing is being emphasised at MATRADE.

 A few weeks later, I had the privilege to meet and speak with Faz Kamaruddin, AirAsia’s Head of Talent at the time and her assistant Aisyah at RedQ (RedQ is a code name given to AirAsia’s headquarters in Sepang).

-I told Faz that I’d been following the AirAsia brand for quite a number of years now and closely observing how they manage to brainwash people to think of AirAsia first when they think about which airplane to book for their getaway.
-I shared about how creative their digital marketing and branding games are, but my observation was that it’s their offline-online integrated marketing that I really admire the most.
-They’re playing them in balance.
+I told Faz that I’d been following the AirAsia brand for quite a number of years now and closely observing how people think of AirAsia first when they think about which airplane to book for their getaway.
+I shared about how creative their digital marketing and branding games are, yet it was their offline-online integrated marketing that I really admired the most.
+I saw that they were playing them in balance.

 “I can smell that most of the conversions are coming from the offline than the online,” I said to Aisyah and Faz.